kPinney/zed-spec-kit/README.md

 *   `/constitution`: Establish project principles.
 *   `/specify`: Create a detailed feature specification from a high-level description.
 *   `/clarify`: Clarify and de-risk the current specification.
-*   `/plan`: Generate a technical implementation plan based on an existing specification.
+*   `/plan`: Create an implementation plan from the current specification.
-*   `/tasks`: Break down a technical plan into a list of actionable, bite-sized tasks.
+*   `/tasks`: Generate actionable tasks from the current implementation plan.
 *   `/analyze`: Validate alignment & surface inconsistencies across artifacts.
 *   `/implement`: Execute a specific task, generating the necessary code and files.
-*   `/context`: Generates a timestamped `context_summary_YYYYMMDD_HHMMSS.md` file in your project.
+*   `/context`: Generates a timestamped `context_summary_YYYYMMSS_HHMMSS.md` file in your project.
 Use this to ground new AI chat threads with the latest project context.

 ## Workflow Diagram